-Special Report: How Washington went soft on childhood obesity
+SPECIAL REPORT: How Washington went soft on childhood obesity

 By Duff Wilson and Janet Roberts

-Washington, D.C.
-In the political arena, one side is winning the war on child obesity.
+Washington, D.C., April 27 In the political arena, one side is winning the war on child obesity.

 The side with the fattest wallets.